Materials-Data-Science-and-Informatics/atomID/README.md

 crystal.write_to_file("Al_inter.ttl", "ttl")
 ```

-# Documentation
+## Documentation

-Detailed documentation for the `atomID` package can be found in [docs](https://github.com/Materials-Data-Science-and-Informatics/atomID/tree/main/docs) folder.
+Detailed documentation for the `atomID` package can be found in the [docs](https://github.com/Materials-Data-Science-and-Informatics/atomID/tree/main/docs) folder.

-# Contributing
+## Contributing

 Please refer to the [CONTRIBUTING GUIDE](https://github.com/Materials-Data-Science-and-Informatics/atomID/blob/main/docs/contributing.md) on contributing to the `atomID` package.

-# Contact
+## Contact

-For any queries or feedback, kindly create an issue on the [GitHub repository](https://github.com/Materials-Data-Science-and-Informatics/atomID)
+For any queries or feedback, kindly create an issue on the [GitHub repository](https://github.com/Materials-Data-Science-and-Informatics/atomID).